takkyu2/purely-functional-data-structures/README.md

 In Chapter 10 and 11, we need a polymorphic recursion.
-Although the static typing system of C++ forbids a proliferation of infinite number of types at compile time (i.e., a genuine polymorphic recursion), we can introduce the auxiliary cutoff for the number of the recursions with constexpr-if.
+Although the static typing system of C++ forbids a proliferation of infinite number of types at compile time (i.e., a genuine polymorphic recursion), we can introduce the auxiliary cutoff for the number of the recursions with constexpr-if: If the depth of the recursion exceeds this cutoff number, the runtime exception is thrown.
 I will use this pseudo "polymorphic recursion".
-If the depth of the recursion exceeds the cutoff, the runtime exception is thrown.

 ## List of data structures